 - 2 Flavors of furikake seasoning

 It can be a little daunting to choose the best brand of furikake, especially if you are buying it for the first time.

-You can consult any of your Japanese friends or someone who uses furikake on a daily basis, but chances are you don’t know anyone who can help you and that’s why I’ve got this segment of my article.
+You can consult any of your Japanese friends or someone who uses furikake regularly, but if you don’t know anyone who can help you, read on.

-I liked each and every one of them and that’s why I am mentioning all of them in my review.
+Here, I review some of the best furikake seasonings I have tried recently.
+The good news – I liked each and every one of them!
+I’ll talk about them all here.
 I hope that this section will help you find the furikake seasoning you are looking for.

 Nori Fume Furikake Rice Seasoning

 If you are looking for a furikake seasoning with a strong seaweed flavor, I recommend you go with this brand.

 It is ideal for rice dishes.
 The seasoning contains crunchy seaweed granules and sesame seeds mixed with a bit salty and sweet flavor.